rphii/c-nexus/README.md

 ## Notes on Searching
-- if you have many notes, you might benefit from parallelized searching. you can activate it via specifing the number of threads with the preprocessor token `PROC_COUNT` (e.g. if you want to search with 8 threads, in the Makefile add `-D PROC_COUNT=8` to the `CFLAGS`)
+- if you have many notes, you might benefit from parallelized searching. you can activate it via specifing the number of threads with the preprocessor token `PROC_COUNT` (e.g. if you want to search with 8 threads, in the Makefile add `-DPROC_COUNT=8` to the `CFLAGS`)
-- if multithreaded searching is enabled, I at the moment do not bother to sort the found results, so that's that (equal searches of something might spit out randomized notes)
+- if multithreaded searching is enabled, I at the moment do not bother to sort the found results, so that's that (equal searches of something might spit them out in randomized order)
 - even if you're not searching with multithreading, the results can seem unordered, because we're searching through the items in a hash table, after all. and I do not bother to sort them as well
 - Q: why not sort the results?